microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 ### Configuration 4: Inverting PGA

-In this configuration, the OPA is configured as an inverting programmable gain amplifier (PGA) and used the internal resistor ladder built into the OPA module.
+In this configuration, the OPA is configured as an inverting programmable gain amplifier  and used the internal resistor ladder built into the OPA module.
 The OPA is preconfigured with a gain of '3' using the internal resistor ladder.
 This gain can be changed by writing a different value to the GSEL bits of OPAxCON1 in the function named "void OPA_Inverting(void)" located in "application.c".

 | OPA    | Gain | Positive Input   | Output (OUT)  |
 | :----: | :--: | :--------------: | :-----------: |